Mirpur, Azad Kashmir: History

 The city of Mirpur was founded in around 1640 AD or 1050 AH by the local Ghakhar chief Miran Shah Ghazi during Mughal rule.
 The Imperial Gazetteer of India Provincial Series Kashmir and Jammu (1909) reports that Mirpur "is said to have been founded by Miran Shah Ghazi and Sultan Fateh Khan."
 An alternative view is that the city was founded by Mira Shah Gazi and Gosain Bodhpuri, both regarded as saints.
 The word 'Mir' was taken from the name of the former and 'Pur’ from the latter.

-The area that is now Mirpur has been historically associated with Pothohar region of Northern Punjab, though the modern demarcation of Pothohar devised by the British excludes Mirpur, by using the Jhelum River as its eastern boundary.
+The area that is now Mirpur has been historically associated with Pothohar region of Punjab, though the modern demarcation of Pothohar devised by the British excludes Mirpur, by using the Jhelum River as its eastern boundary.
 By the end of the 18th century, Gakhar power in Pothohar had declined.
 Mirpur had become part of Chibb, which ruled the state of Khari Khariyali with its capital located at Mangla Fort.
 With the rise of the Sikh power in the Punjab, Maharaja Ranjit Singh established his position and set his eyes to the north on the Chibh states of Bhimber and Khari Khariyali.
 In 1810, a force was sent against Raja Sultan Khan of Bhimber and was met with fierce resistance, causing the Sikhs and their Dogra allies to retreat.
 However, in 1812 another Sikh army under prince Kharak Singh defeated Raja Sultan Khan, and the Bhimber state was annexed as Jagir of Kharak Singh.
 Around the same time, Ranjit Singh acquired Gujrat and invaded Khari Khariyali, then ruled by Raja Umar Khan.
 Exhausted by conflict, Raja Umar Khan made peace with Ranjit Singh; but before a settlement could be made, he died.
 The state and Mirpur ultimately became part of Ranjit Singh's territories.